 Positive behavior support plan: A plan for students with disabilities who require specific intervention to address behavior that interferes with learning.
-A positive behavior support plan shall be developed by the IEP team, be based on a functional behavior assessment, and become part of the student's IEP.
+The IEP team shall develop a positive behavior support plan shall be developed based on a functional behavior assessment, which becomes part of the student's IEP.
 These plans include methods that utilize positive reinforcement and other positive techniques to shape a student's behavior, ranging from the use of positive verbal statements as a reward for good behavior to specific tangible rewards.